What does Ne-Chee mean?

 On December 15, 1977 the first Core proposal was submitted to the Citizen's Branch - Migrating Native People's Program - Secretary of State, for funding from April 1, 1978 to March 31, 1979.
 When the first year's funding was approved by the Secretary of State, an Executive Director, a Secretary and a Juvenile Diversion Worker (today it is known as the Li'l Eagles Coordinator) were hired.
 A Board of Directors was formed with the majority of native people from other agencies.

-On August 12, 1981 the Ne-Chee Friendship Centre purchased the building on 152 Main Street South, Kenora, Ontario.
+On August 12, 1981 the Ne-Chee Friendship Centre purchased the building at 152 Main Street South, Kenora, Ontario.
 As the public became more aware of the Centre, the volume of people increased so quickly that more services were needed.

 In 2017, Ne-Chee Friendship Centre moved back downtown to 326 2nd Street South to continue to allow for the growing number of programs that are offered and to create greater accessibility for clients.